nayeonshin/nayeonshin.github.io/_posts/2021-05-22-reflections-on-stanford-code-in-place-2021.md

 ## How I got in

-I read through the program information and filled out "Section Leader Application for Code in Place 2021" on Google Forms.
-The questions on the survey were:
+I read through the program description and filled out "Section Leader Application for Code in Place 2021" on Google Forms.
+The survey consisted of:

 ### 1. Tell-me-about-yourself questions